senlin/so-responsive-content/readme.txt

 The plugin already comes with all the styles necessary to show the elements on or hide them from the front end, so all you need to do is save your Post, Page or other Post Type and visit your site from a few different devices (or resize your browser) to see your content change depending on the width of the browser!

+Under the [Other Notes](http://wordpress.org/plugins/so-visibility-classes/other_notes/)-tab I have added some information on Usage and Languages.

 == Installation ==

 = Wordpress =